fspaolo/gfw-problem/README.md

 - documented (accessible by any team member)
 - open (based on actively maintained open-source code and publicly-available data)

-Next is a draft sketch of the development steps so as to structure the rationale of the project.
+Next we provide a draft sketch of the development steps depicting the structure and rationale of the project.

 ## Proposed steps